Home Compare AJG vs SOFI

 Arthur J. Gallagher & Co. vs SoFi Technologies: Which Stock Looks Stronger in 2026?

-Arthur J. Gallagher leads structurally, with stability as the clearest single gap between the two profiles.
+The structural profiles are close, with Arthur J. Gallagher carrying a narrow edge on stability.
 SoFi Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.